DmitriyPavlichenko/StudentTesting/README.md

 # StudentTesting
 Testing of students in web-site.
 Results sends to EMail & Telegram group

-Project created using java servlets, html, css
+Project created using java servlets + tomcat, html, css